eGain/egain-android-messaging/eG-sample-messaging/readme.md

 |userName|	String|	Name of customer|
 |email|	String|	Email ID of customer|

-#### Responses
+#### Responses - Initialize Chat
 If the initialize call returns `true`, a valid session already exists, allowing the other methods to be used immediately.
 If it returns `false`, the [MutableLiveData](https://developer.android.com/reference/android/arch/lifecycle/MutableLiveData) boolean authenticated must be observed first to verify a valid session has been authenticated and sent back to the SDK.
 Use the provided `receiveAuthenticated()` method to observe when the SDK has received a valid sessionId and is ready to be used.
 ```java
 egainMessaging.receiveAuthentication().observe(this, authenticated -> {
         Log.d(TAG,"authenticated: " + authenticated);
 });
 ```
-The sessionId will be returned synchronously after the initialize call and stored in the SDK internally.
+The sessionId is returned synchronously after the initialize call and stored in the SDK internally.
 Use the above method to verify it was received properly.
 ```java
 {"sessionId": "413ff6be-146d-4c78-9ffa-2de15d2c24e1"}
 ```